-Figure 5.8: The class fraction of positive samples in the training data

 This is equal to the second member of the pair of numbers following "value" in the top node; the first number is just one minus this, in other words, the fraction of negative training samples.
-In each subsequent node, the class fraction of the samples that are contained in just that node are displayed.
+In each subsequent node, the class fraction of the samples that are contained in that node are displayed.
 The class fractions are also how the nodes are colored: those with a higher proportion of the negative class than the positive class are orange, with darker orange signifying higher proportions, while those with a higher proportion of the positive class have a similar scheme using a blue color.

-Finally, the line starting with "class" indicates how the decision tree will make predictions from a given node, if that node were a leaf node.
+Finally, the line starting with "class" indicates how the decision tree would make predictions from a given node, if that node were a leaf node.
 Decision trees for classification make predictions by determining which leaf node a sample will be sorted in to, given the values of the features, and then predicting the class of the majority of the training samples in that leaf node.
-This strategy means that the class proportions in each node are the necessary information that is needed to make a prediction.
+This strategy means that the tree structure and the class proportions in the leaf nodes are the necessary pieces of information that are needed to make a prediction.

 For example, if we've made no splits and we are forced to make a prediction knowing nothing but the class fractions for the overall training data, we will simply choose the majority class.
 Since most people don't default, the class on the top node is "Not defaulted."
 However, the class fractions in the nodes of deeper levels are different, leading to different predictions.
 We'll discuss the training process in the following section.